-2. Deterministic vs. Stochastic:
+3. Deterministic vs. Stochastic:

-If the next state of the environment is completely determined by the current state and the actions selected by the agents, then we say the environment is deterministic.
+If the next state of the environment is completely determined by the current state and the actions selected by the agents, then we say the environment is deterministic in previous episodes.

-3. Episodic vs. non episodic:
+4. Episodic vs. Sequential

-- The agent's experience is divided into "episodes."
+The agent's experience is divided into "episodes."
 Each episode consists of the agent perceiving and then acting.
-The quality of its action depends just on the episode itself, because subsequent episodes do not depend on what actions occur in previous episodes. - > Episodic environments are much simpler because the agent does not need to think ahead.
+The quality of its action depends just on the episode itself, because subsequent episodes do not depend on what actions occur